Loerke2.jpg

 Bio.

-Obsessions: YA fantasy novels, the NYT crossword, the board game Wingspan, hour-long comedies where no one dies, and fandoms of canceled shows.
+An international woman of mystery, Cat splits time between Los Angeles and Lisbon, Portugal with her psychiatrist partner (other people’s, not hers!).
+Obsessions: YA fantasy novels, the NYT crossword, the board game Wingspan, and fandoms of canceled shows.

 Education: BA, Stanford University; MD, Yale University; MFA Screenwriting, Brooklyn College.